rmuif/web/SUPPORT.md

 ## Help

 We have a [Discord](https://discord.gg/5Ann5C3), which is the primary channel for external communication.
-You can also reach the project team at rmuif@phoqe.dev.
+You can also send an e-mail to rmuif@phoqe.dev.

 ## Security-related inquiries